PolyPlugins/Settings-Class-for-Wordpress/README.md

 ![image](https://www.polyplugins.com/plugins/settings-class/1.gif)
 Our goal was to create a class that could easily be imported into projects to give easy methods to handle adding a clean and dynamic settings panel to the backend of WordPress.

-# Update
+# Example
 You can see this class in action in our [Loginator](https://github.com/PolyPlugins/Loginator) plugin.
+Loginator's implementation does not use autoloading and therefor is not PSR-4 compliant.
+We did this to make invoking the logger easier.

 # Features
 - Bootstrap Container (Courtesy of [Rush Frisby](https://rushfrisby.com/using-bootstrap-in-wordpress-admin-panel))